Positives

 I like that Lib Tech doesn’t have a weight limit and leaves it to personal preference.

-You have a centered stance/true twin thing happening here, so it felt perfectly centered.
+You have almost a true twin thing happening here, except for the .5″ setback on sidecut so it felt really centered.

 Camber/On Snow Feel/Ability Level

-There is a mellow C3 camber happening here.
+There is a mellow C3 camber happening here. with the Lib Tech TRS.
 In comparison to the Dynamo, Antigravity, and many other boards out there with C3, it has a less high camber.
 It’s on that border between being stable/forgiving and semi-catchy like full-on camber, so more for strong, quickly progressing intermediates and up.
 It can feel a little catchy and isn’t the easiest to skid a turn.
 This has a very similar feel and camber profile to the Gnu RC C3 but not asym.

 Flex Personality